 Ask friends and family to be your support system.
 Your close friends and family can provide a support system that can help you cope during treatment.
 They can help you with the small tasks you may not have the energy for during treatment.
 And they can be there to listen when you need to talk.

 Connect with others.
 Other people who've had salivary gland tumors can offer unique support and insight because they understand what you're experiencing.
-Connect with others through support groups in your community.
+Connect with others through support groups in your community and online.

 Take care of yourself during treatment.
 Get enough rest each night so that you wake feeling rested.
 Try to exercise when you feel up to it.
 Choose a healthy diet full of fruits and vegetables.

 If you have any signs or symptoms that worry you, make an appointment with your family doctor or dentist.

 If your doctor or dentist suspects you may have a salivary gland tumor, you may be referred to a doctor who specializes in diseases of the face, mouth, teeth, jaws, salivary glands and neck (oral and maxillofacial surgeon) or to a doctor who specializes in diseases that affect the ears, nose and throat (ENT specialist).